hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

 	    </configuration>
 	</plugin>

+We can see the connector implementation is org.eclipse.jetty.server.nio.SelectChannelConnector.
+But it seems less relationship with hellow-world.

-The only thing that may have connections with hellow-world project is webAppConfig.
-But it only contains a path *contextPath*.
+The only thing that may have connections with hello-world project is webAppConfig.
+But it only defines a *contextPath*.

 2) When running *jetty:run*, jetty will deploy the web application based on: